bit-shift-io/the-great-cook-up/raisin-bread.md

 * 1/2 tsp oil (opt)
 * 1 tsp maple syrup (not the fake stuff)

 * 1 cup some combination of: raisins, prunes, or dates
+* If you want a more solid loaf, perfect for toasting.
+Add 2 eggs and a bit of olive oil + sugar

 ## Instructions